mhm-ufz/mHM/pybind/README.md

 ## Installation

-To compile everything after cloning, you can use pip:
+To compile everything after cloning/downloading, you can use pip:

 ```bash
 pip install -v .